Marcin Pontus

-Marcin Pontus (born 22 September 1985 in Opole) is a Polish footballer who spent most of his career in clubs across Poland, but also featured in Slovakia and the Czech Republic, Cyprus and Spain.
+Marcin Pontus (born 22 September 1985) is a Polish former professional footballer who played as a striker.
+Pontus spent most of his career in clubs across Poland, but also featured in Slovakia and the Czech Republic, Cyprus and Spain.

 Career

 He was a trainee of WSP Wodzisław Śląski, and he signed for Lech Poznań in 2004.
 Pontus played in Spain for Horadada (Tercera División), before returning to Poland in 2007.